'England brush aside pessimism & announce arrival'

 James then sprang into life, linking up well with Lauren Hemp, while defender Millie Bright - who had looked rusty in the first two games on her return from injury - won the ball back on numerous occasions in the midfield area as England added to their tally.

-Rachel Daly and Lucy Bronze barely left the opponent's half from their wing-back positions and the attacking verve did not relent after the break when substitutes Chloe Kelly, Bethany England and Laura Coombs entered the stage.
+Rachel Daly and Lucy Bronze barely left the China half from their wing-back positions and the attacking verve did not relent after the break when substitutes Chloe Kelly, Bethany England and Laura Coombs entered the stage.

 "It is like we've finally arrived," former England midfielder Karen Carney told ITV.
 "This is why Sarina Wiegman is paid the big bucks."